TEAM DNR Volunteers

 TEAM volunteers and their work are an inspiration to us all.
 Each trained volunteer delivers quality, hands-on presentations to students around the state.
 They come from diverse backgrounds, but all share a strong desire to give something back to Maryland students.
 Their efforts are helping to shape a new stewardship ethic among our young people.

-Each volunteer attends an extensive training session.
+Each volunteer attends three training sessions.
 Training sessions cover our core programs and other environmental topics.
-Many sessions have a field component to the Streams Program in the last training session.
+There is a field component to the Streams Program in the last training session.
 See below for upcoming training dates and details.

 How can I become a TEAM volunteer?

 If you are interested in becoming a TEAM volunteer you need to do the following:

 - Look at the volunteer description that details the duties of TEAM volunteers

 - Fill out a TEAM volunteer application.
 You can fill it out here and submit it electronically.